Marriage

 Make sure that you keep your marriage certificate safe – it is an essential proof of your marital status.

-Report the change of your personal status and the change of your surname (if any) to the Department for Asylum and Migration Policy (OAMP) of the Ministry of the Interior of the CR within 3 working days.
+If you are a third-country national, report the change of your personal status and the change of your surname (if any) to the Department for Asylum and Migration Policy (OAMP) of the Ministry of the Interior of the CR within 3 working days.
+All third-country nationals who hold a long-term visa, long-term residence permit, or permanent residence permit in the Czech Republic are required to report the change of their civil status.

 EU citizens and their family members report changes in marital status and name within 15 working days.